 A high ground maneuver is when you take a situation from the weeds of the discussion, make a generalized statement that is fully true — but also simultaneously takes the topic to a higher level — from which potential and current critics will look foolish if they continue to focus on the earlier details.
 For full impact it is also important to be brief and to the point.

-Here is how Jobs handled a critical issue for Apple phones:
+Here is how Jobs handled a critical issue for Apple phones some years ago:

 “We’re not perfect.
 Phones are not perfect.
 We all know that.
 But we want to make our users happy.”